itucsdb1938/itucsdb1938/docs/source/user/member1.rst

 .. figure:: provider_search.png
    :scale: 50 %
    :alt: Provider searching page
 In the screenshot above, the provider searching can be seen.
-There admins can search for the provider by typing in their ID or name or can list them all by typing '*' in the ID section.
+There admins can search for a provider by typing in their ID or name or can list them all by typing '*' in the ID section.

 .. figure:: provider_list.png
    :scale: 50 %